 - But if they look too long into your eyes they might be lying.

 - Crossed legs are typically indicative of resistance and poor receptiveness.

 - When they imitate your body language, it’s possible the conversation is going well.

 - To detect a fake smile, look for a lack of crinkles around the eyes.

 - Expansive, authoritative positions demonstrate leadership.

-- A trembling leg is showing a nervous state inside.
+- A trembling leg shows a nervous state inside.

 Read Body Language

 Study the Eyes

 See if the other people are mirroring you